gswallow/ansible-satellite6-install/README.md

 Satellite 6.
 Also please use some role for set NTP on your server.
 We recommend you use ansible-galaxy and install role for NTP **bennojoy.ntp** like we do.

+Note that this example also uses **zaxos.lvm-ansible-role** just recently.

 Role Variables
 --------------

 All variables are in files located in ./vars and are imported with specifics tasks.

 But to be open for others we decided specify only related variables there and all mandatory variables you have to specify in playbook vars or pass in extra vars parameter.